QuachAndy329/Car-Share-Scheme-Team8/readme.txt

 Release Notes- not all feature of the product have been complete.
 User story 10 and 12 have not been completed.
 Please check user stories excel file for more information.

 Github url- https://github.com/QuachAndy329/PP1-03-TUE1430-TEAM08
+Gitflow diagram- was added as a image because it was not Compatible with a .txt file

 Credential information admin-
 Email:admin@gmail.com